 Dr. Mary Louisa Agar was born on November 9th, 1856 near Port Hope, Ontario.
-Her parents Thomas Agar and the former Abigail Weary, were immigrants from England and were considered farming pioneers in Canada, settling initially on the Caledonia Road in Chatham Township.
-Dr. Mary Louisa Agar was the 6th of 10 children.
-Her siblings included, Sarah Ann, William, Thomas Sanderson, Catherine Jane, Charles Benjamin, Jabez, Emmiline, John Samuel and Lois Blanche.
+Her parents Thomas Agar and the former Abigail Weary, were immigrants from England and were considered farming pioneers in Canada.
+According to the census’s of 1851 through 1871, the Agar family was living in Durham County.
+By the time the 1881 census was taken, Dr. Agar and her family had settled on the Caledonia Road in Chatham Township (Kent County).
+Dr. Mary Louisa Agar was the 7th of 11 children.
+Her siblings included; Sarah Ann, William, Elizabeth, Thomas Sanderson, Catherine Jane, Charles Benjamin, Jabez, Emmiline, John Samuel and Lois Blanche.

-According to the 1921 census, Dr. Agar lived at 245 Kings Street West in Chatham with her brother Dr. John Samuel Agar and her sister Lois Blanche Agar, whose occupation was listed as a nurse.
-Dr. and Dr. Agar were practicing medicine in Chatham.
+According to the 1921 census, Dr. Mary Louisa Agar lived at 245 King Street West in Chatham with her brother Dr. John Samuel Agar and her sister Lois Blanche Agar.
+According to that same census, Lois Agar’s occupation was listed as a nurse.
+Dr. and Dr. Agar were now practicing medicine in Chatham.

 Dr. Mary Louisa Agar died on March 6th, 1931.
 At the time of her death, she resided at 267 King Street West.
 The funeral service was held at her brother Charles’ residence.
 She was buried at the Arnold Cemetery near Chatham.